gmc-code/PC-microbit-micropython/docs/radio/radio_syntax.rst

 .. py:attribute:: RATE_1MBIT

-    Constant used to indicate a throughput of 1 Mbit a second.
+    Constant to indicate a throughput of 1 Mbit a second.

+    Used by the config function, with a default is 1MBIT.

 .. py:attribute:: RATE_2MBIT

     Constant used to indicate a throughput of 2 Mbit a second.

+    Used by the config function, with a default is 1MBIT.

 ----